Musk says he'll be Twitter CEO until a replacement is found

 SAN FRANCISCO -- Elon Musk said Tuesday that he plans on remaining as Twitter's CEO until he can find someone willing to replace him in the job.

+He has also alienated some investors in his electric vehicle company Tesla who are concerned that Twitter is taking too much of his attention.

-Some of his actions have unnerved Twitter advertisers and turned off users.
-They include laying off half of Twitter’s workforce, letting go contract content moderators and disbanding a council of trust and safety advisors.
+Some of Musk's actions have unnerved Twitter advertisers and turned off users.
+They include laying off half of Twitter’s workforce, letting go contract content moderators and disbanding a council of trust and safety advisors that the company formed in 2016 to address hate speech, child exploitation, suicide, self-harm and other problems on the platform.

 Musk, who also helms the SpaceX rocket company, has previously acknowledged how difficult it will be to find someone to take over as Twitter CEO.

-Bantering with Twitter followers on Sunday, he said that the person replacing him “must like pain a lot” to run a company that he said has been “in the fast lane to bankruptcy.”
+Bantering with Twitter followers last Sunday, he said that the person replacing him “must like pain a lot” to run a company that he said has been “in the fast lane to bankruptcy.”

 “No one wants the job who can actually keep Twitter alive.
 There is no successor,” Musk tweeted.